erkanisuf/skenariolabs/README.md

 ## Commits

-List of commits can be found in gitlogs.txt
+List of commits can be found in logs.txt

 ## Issues